koskath/arete2/course_content/SC/md_files/Lecture11/lecture_11_slide_43_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Key learning points – Session 6 Outsourcing, Offshoring and Procurement in the Supply Chain
+# Key learning points – Session 6 Outsourcing,
+Offshoring and Procurement in the Supply Chain
 Literature:
 Content: